SpeciesFileGroup/taxonworks_doc/docs/develop/Code/environment.md

 docker compose exec app bash
 ```
 That puts you in a bash shell inside the linux Docker image.
+Older installations may require `docker-compose` instead of `docker compose`.

 ### Enter the Rails console
 * Enter the app shell (see above), or simply in native environment